Stumpwork (album): Critical reception

 Another aggregator AnyDecentMusic? gave it 8.4 out of 10 based on 24 critical reviews.

 In a five star review for the NME, Patrick Clarke called Stumpwork "a bold leap forward, one that sets the band apart from their contemporaries and defies categorization".
 In Paste, Scott Russell said that while it "has enough in common with its predecessor so as not to throw fans for a loop," it "is very much its own moody, nuanced animal, an expressive and expectation-defying showcase of Dry Cleaning's blossoming sound."
-Connor Fenton, a critic writing for Dork magazine, similarly said that it is "Packed with the same strangely comforting weirdness and entrancing rhythms of their first album," continuing with "Rhythmically, the band have found new lengths to subvert expectations, with a driving force behind every song that provides a steady stage for guitar fills and spoken word highlights."
+Connor Fenton, a critic writing for Dork magazine, similarly said that it is "Packed with the same strangely comforting weirdness and entrancing rhythms of their first album," continuing: "Rhythmically, the band have found new lengths to subvert expectations, with a driving force behind every song that provides a steady stage for guitar fills and spoken word highlights."

 In reference to the band's efforts to broaden their musical style from the "straight-ahead" New Long Leg, Heather Phares opined in a review for AllMusic that Stumpworks "varied styles reflect Dry Cleaning's growing confidence", adding that its "warmth, sensuality, and humor reveal their originality even more fully."
-Likewise, John Amen thought that "The band effectively synthesize various templates, showcasing their reconfiguration of everything from goth-pop to new wave to contemporary post-punk", while Hal Horowitz over in the magazine American Songwriter lauded the band's willingness to "move their boundaries further afield regardless of appealing to a bigger audience."
+Likewise, John Amen of Beats Per Minute thought that "The band effectively synthesize various templates, showcasing their reconfiguration of everything from goth-pop to new wave to contemporary post-punk", while Hal Horowitz over in the magazine American Songwriter lauded the band's willingness to "move their boundaries further afield regardless of appealing to a bigger audience."
 In a negative review, Mark Beaumont of The Independent gave Stumpwork two stars out of five, feeling that the band was "perhaps struggling for new ways to mess with music".

-Kory Grow of Rolling Stone felt that Shaw's newfound approach of improvising lyrics made her "stream-of-consciousness a little more coherent."
-Multiple critics have singled out Shaw's role in the band, praising her vocal delivery and lyrics as the album's primary appeal.
-Cat Woods of The Telegraph stated that, in absence of the fatigue Shaw felt in her personal life that had informed the writing of New Long Leg, "On Stumpwork, there's a greater confidence to her delivery, which seems even wilder and weirder."
-Writing for Pitchfork, Kieran Press-Reynolds said "Part of the thrill is the sheer unpredictability of her monologues".
+Multiple critics have singled out Shaw's role, praising her vocal delivery and lyrics as the album's primary appeal.
+Cat Woods of The Telegraph stated that, in absence of the fatigue Shaw had felt in her personal life—a feeling that had informed the writing of New Long Leg—"On Stumpwork, there's a greater confidence to her delivery, which seems even wilder and weirder."
+In Pitchfork, Kieran Press-Reynolds said "Part of the thrill is the sheer unpredictability of her monologues".
+Kory Grow of Rolling Stone thought that Shaw's newfound approach of improvising lyrics made her "stream-of-consciousness a little more coherent."